-This level of care requires prior authorization.
+This level of care requires prior authorization beyond the Standard Benefit of 14 hours per week.
 The home health care agency will present the home health aide care plan as part of authorization for further treatment.
 The home health aide care plan will include measurable goals and objectives relating to client independence, unless such goals are medically inappropriate.
-If a client is receiving home health aide services more than once a day, the home health aide care plan for each shift must be submitted as part of the authorization request.
+If a client is receiving home health aide services more than 14 hours per weekonce a day, the home health aide care plan for each shift must be submitted as part of the authorization request.
 Time frames for future authorizations will be individualized according to intensity of client need based upon the Home Health Agency Plan of Care and the physician's order.
 Services may be concluded when the client can independently perform ADL's, a family member or other natural support is able to assist the client, or it is established that the client requires a more intensive level of care in a setting other than home.